wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Demos/VirginCMSDemos.md

 >     set "The number (1, 2 or 3) of the template you are using" to "1"
 >     set "WEBSITE DISPLAY NAME" to "My Joomla Demo"
 >     set "APPLICATION" to "joomla"
->     set "JOOMLA VERSION" and set it to the latest version of Joomla for example, "5.1.2"
 >     set "BUILD ARCHIVE CHOICE" to "virgin"
->     set "BASELINE DB REPOSITORY" to "VIRGIN"
->     set "APPLICATION BASELINE SOURCECODE REPOSITORY" to "JOOMLA:5.1.2"

 If you are using the cloud-init method raher than StackScript these you should set